sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/sagetex.rst

 See ``SAGE_ROOT/local/share/texmf/tex/generic/sagetex`` for
 some possibly useful Python scripts.

-To see how SageTeX works, follow the directions for installing SageTeX (in :ref:`installation`) and copy the following text into a file named, say, ``st_example.tex``:
+To see how SageTeX works, follow the directions for installing SageTeX (in :ref:`sec-sagetex_install`) and copy the following text into a file named, say, ``st_example.tex``:

 .. warning::